abhay-venkatesh/abhay-venkatesh.github.io/README.md

 # Profile
-I am a Computer Science and Mathematics student who does Machine Learning research on the side.
+I am a computer sceience and mathematics student who does machine learning research on the side.

 ## Experience
 Summer 2018